aevitas/unity-patch/README.md

 When running the patcher on Linux or MacOS, be sure to run the respective binaries for your operating system.
 They are located in `osx-x64` for Mac, and `linux-x64` for Linux.

-* Mac users should run the patcher with the `-mac` command line option
+* Mac users should run the patcher with the `--mac` command line option
-* Linux users should run the patcher with the `-linux` command line option
+* Linux users should run the patcher with the `--linux` command line option

 For example, on Linux you would run: